Explosives and desensitised explosives

 - falling within Class 1; or

-Those wishing to obtain and use explosives may need to apply for an explosives certificate and a licence and should notify the Regulatory Compliance Team of their intent.
-Also, before expiration of the licence, the responsible holder is further expected to notify the Regulatory Compliance Team of the necessary licence renewals.
+Those wishing to obtain and use explosives may need to apply for an explosives certificate and a licence and should notify the Regulatory compliance team of their intent.
+Also, before the expiration of the licence, the responsible holder is further expected to notify the Regulatory Compliance Team of the necessary licence renewals.

 Certificates are issued by the Police and are used to confirm that a person is fit to acquire or to acquire and keep explosives.
 Licences grant permission to manufacture or store explosives and are issued by a number of authorities.
-In most cases, licences to store at the University will be issued by either the Police or the Greater Manchester Fire and Rescue Service; check the HSE licence application for more information.
+In most cases, licences to store at the University will be issued by either the Police or the Greater Manchester Fire and Rescue Service or Health and Safety Executive (HSE); see the HSE licence application guidance page for more information.

 Please note that there are some exemptions to the need for certification and for storage of licences:

-8. Any desensitised explosive acquired, in a quantity not exceeding 5 grams, for the purposes of—
+- Any desensitised explosive acquired, in a quantity not exceeding 5 grams, for the purposes of —

 (a) research, analysis or testing at a University